 How to Shuck Rock Oysters

-Remember, speed comes with practice.
-The technique is key, and with time, you’ll become faster.
-Focus on getting a clean, uncut oyster and retaining that beautiful liquor.
-Australia’s Oyster Shucking Championship stars can shuck 30 oysters in under 3 minutes, but every shucker starts by mastering the basics.
-So, take it slow and enjoy the process.
+Speed comes with practice.
+Focus first on technique: a clean oyster, uncut hands, and retaining that beautiful liquor.
+Championship shuckers can open 30 oysters in under three minutes, but they all started by mastering the basics.

 You will need: